bryceshirley/iris-gpubench/README.md

 # IRIS GPU Bench
-## A GPU Monitoring and Carbon Calculation Tool for Benchmarks
+## A GPU Performance and Carbon Calculation Tool for Benchmarks
 ---

 ### Documentation